Models of Hyperelliptic Curves with Tame Potentially Semistable Reduction: Introduction

 Every Galois orbit of principal clusters $X$ contributes components to the special fibre $\X_k$.
-More precisely: orbits of principal, \"ubereven clusters contribute either one or two components and orbits of principal non-\"ubereven clusters contribute one component.
+More precisely: orbits of principal, \"ubereven clusters contribute either one or two components and orbits of principal, non-\"ubereven clusters contribute one component.
 We call these components \emph{central components}, and they are linked by either one or two chains of rational curves which we call \emph{linking chains}.
 The central components of two orbits $X$ and $X'$ are linked by a chain (or chains) of rational curves if and only if there exits some $\s\in X$ and $\s'\in X'$ such that $\s'<\s$.
 Orbits of twins gives rise to a chain of rational curves which intersects the component(s) arising from their parent's orbit.
 Some central components are also intersected by other chains of rational curves: \textit{loops}, \textit{tails} and \textit{crossed tails}.
-Loops are chains from a component to itself; tails are chains which intersect the rest of the special fibre in only one place; crossed tails are similar to tails but with two additional components intersecting the final component of the chain, which are called \textit{crosses}.
-Figures \ref{fig::linkingchainsandloops} and \ref{fig::tailsandcrossed tails} give a pictorial description of the different types of chains of rational curves that can occur, where the dashed lines illustrate all the components of $\X_k$ which are intersected by the chain.
+Loops are chains from a component to itself; tails are chains which intersect the rest of the special fibre in only one place; crossed tails are similar to tails but with two additional components, called \textit{crosses}, intersecting the final component of the chain.
+Figures \ref{fig::linkingchainsandloops} and \ref{fig::tailsandcrossed tails} give pictorial descriptions of the different types of chains of rational curves that can occur, where the dashed lines illustrate all the components of $\X_k$ which are intersected by the chain.

-In this paper we explicitly describe the structure, multiplicities and genera of components of $\X_k$.
-We will give a precise statement shortly but first, let us illustrate the main result of the paper via a worked example.
+This paper explicitly describes the structure, multiplicities and genera of components of $\X_k$.
+Before we give a precise statement let us illustrate the main result of the paper via an example.